cte-bits-goa/SWD-Scraper/README.md

 python swd_scrapper.py <filename>
 ```
 - If there is a file called `data.csv` in the `csvs` folder then mentioning the filename is optional.
+- SWD Website mandates the entry of username and password.
+Hence enter the username and password when prompted.

 2. Instructions for the source file:
 - The source file contains the names and IDs of the students whose names are to be extracted.